 - a.
 The minimum ceiling height in all habitable rooms shall be 7'-6" high.
 All exterior doors shall have a 32" clear width measured from the face of the door to the opposing stop when the door is open at 90 degrees and a minimum height of 80".
 All interior doors shall have a nominal 32" clear width measured from the face of the door to the opposing stop when the door is open at 90 degrees and a minimum height of 80". - b.
 Living rooms shall contain a minimum of 150 square feet and a minimum dimension of 10'-0" in any horizontal dimension.
 All other habitable rooms shall have a minimum size of 100 square feet (not including closets) and a minimum dimension of 9'-0" in any horizontal dimension. - c.
-Hallways shall have a minimum horizontal dimension of 36" measured from the interior finished surface to the interior finished surface of the opposite wall.
-If the hallway is restricted by a continuous apparatus, installed or future application, such as a handrail, the measurement shall be from the face of the apparatus. - d.
+Hallways shall have a minimum horizonfal dimension of 36" measured from the interior finished surface to the interior finished surface of the opposite wall.
+If the hallway is restricted by a continuous apparatus, installed or future application, such as a handrall, the measurement shall be from the face of the apparatus. - d.
 Carbon monoxide detectors shall comply with the State of Illinois Carbon Monoxide Detector Act and shall be hardwired.
-Smoke detectors shall be hardwired with battery back-up.
+Smoke detectors shall be hardwired with battery back-up. - e.
+Water distribution piping from the water meter throughout the building shall be Type K for below ground piping, and Types L or M copper or PEX for above ground piping, CPVC and Polybutylene water distribution pipe shall not be permitted.
+PEX piping shall be allowed to be installed below floor slabs as allowed by code and industry best practices.